filcon/PSU_electronics_detection/README.md

 More classes will be added soon.

 #### 3.2.4.
 Training
 Due to GPU memory limitations, the number of subdivisions on the **cfg** file was increased to 64 to avoid memory errors, while maintaining the batch size of 64.
 If a more powerfull GPU was available smaller subdivisions could be attempted, e.g. 1, 2, 4, 8, 16 or 32.
-For more details on selecting batch and sudbdivisoon check the [tutorial](https://www.learnopencv.com/training-yolov3-deep-learning-based-custom-object-detector/).
+For more details on selecting batch and sudbdivisoon, and other hyperparameters, check the [tutorial](https://www.learnopencv.com/training-yolov3-deep-learning-based-custom-object-detector/).

 To start training and generate a log file the following script was used:
 ```python